PhilipQuirke/SkyCombAnalystHelp/UserInterface.md

 Each object has been detected over several video frames.
 Each frame generated a "Feature" associated with the object.
 The object features are shown in the list at bottom right.

-This page "loops" through the object feature data, so you can see the order the data was collected in.
+This page "loops" through the object features, so you can see the order the data was collected in.
 You can click the "Pause" button to stop or start this looping.

-# Viewing the object information later
+# Later Viewing
-After processing your video, and viewing the objects, you can close down the SkyComb Analyst.
-If you come back later, start up the SkyComb Analyst, and select the same video, the object information is loaded from the DataStore.
+If you close down SkyComb Analyst, and come back later, and select the same video, the flight and object information is quickly loaded from the DataStore, and shown.
-You can review the object data without reruning the image processing step.
+That is, you can review the flight and object data without reruning the image processing step.